Stewardship: Trail Maintenance and Border Monitoring

-The National Park Service (NPS) Appalachian Trail (AT) Park Office must manage and maintain the AT and the corridor lands that buffer and protect the AT and other associated resources.
 In 1984 a Delegation Agreement between the NPS and the Appalachian Trail Conservancy (ATC) delegated trail management and corridor protection to the ATC.
-The ATC, in turn, uses AT trail clubs like the ODATC to perform the on-the-ground work needed to realize these maintenance and protection goals.
+The ATC uses trail clubs like the ODATC to perform the on-the-ground work needed to realize these maintenance and protection goals.
 These agreements are codified in Volunteer Service Agreements that are updated from time to time.